henrikengstrom/akka-meetup-sthlm/GREEN_BELT_AKKA.md

 ### Actor Systems

 An actor system is, among other things, the context in which actors operate.
+You can have multiple actor systems within the same JVM.

 See [Actor Systems](http://doc.akka.io/docs/akka/2.0.3/general/actor-systems.html)